Ms Catherine Livingstone AC

 Ex-Officio Members

-Ms Catherine Livingstone AO – Chancellor (to 30 NOvember 2024)
+Ms Catherine Livingstone AC – Chancellor (to 30 November 2024)

 Professor Andrew Parfitt – Vice-Chancellor and President